Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/CV.md

 - **J.P.
 Morgan & Chase Co.
 Cybersecurity Job Simulation (Forage)**
   *July 2024*
-  Detected fraudulent transactions in a large dataset of financial data, hardened a Django web application with two-factor authentication (2FA), developed a Machine Learning model to detect spam email, and scripted a RBAC algorithm.
+  Performed tasks of an Information Security Analyst at J.P.
+Morgan & Chase Co., such as detecting fraudulent transactions in a large dataset of financial data, hardening Django web application with 2FA, developing a Machine Learning model to detect spam email and scripting a RBAC algorithm.

 - **Security Engineer Learning Path (Try Hack Me)**
   *July 2024*